mayraberrones94/Aprendizaje/README.md

 ### Logistic regression dataset breast cancer:

 For the next step we wanted to use the same data we used in the last homework, because it has the same structure as the one we saw in the example.
-(We where curious about this one from homework 3, when we saw the difference between linear and logistic regresion) Next, we try to replicate it with our image dataset.
+(We where curious about this one from homework 3, when we saw the difference between linear and logistic regression) Next, we try to replicate it with our image dataset.

 Similar to the last homework, we read and discard the columns in the dataset that we are not going to use.
 Then we use the same code used here to model a logistic regression.
 (Full code in the [notebook](https://github.com/mayraberrones94/Aprendizaje/blob/main/Notebooks/HW4_Breastcancer.ipynb))